 The most economical means of weed management is prevention and early detection.
 Take the time to know how to identify noxious weeds in Utah, educate others, and notify weed experts with noxious weed sightings.

-If you think you may have a noxious weed contact your local weed supervisor for a site visit or fill out the weed complaint form.
+If you think you may have a noxious weed contact your local weed supervisor for a site visit.
 Once the weed has been identified the weed control program can provide you with IWM information specific to that weed and the location.